A constantly changing world requires a different mindset

 Rookie minds have three key traits that are necessary to deal with the extraordinary opportunities that lie ahead.
 The first is an indomitable curiosity.
 That starts with a thirst for knowledge and understanding.
 An unsatisfactory hunger to continuously discover and learn.
 Always being open to new insights and new possibilities.
 Feeling free to wander and explore.
 To make new assumptions and act on them wholeheartedly.
 It is a continuous search for new ideas and unconventional angles.

-And then there is that uncomplicated modesty.
+And then there is that uncomplicated humility.
 This involves accepting that you don’t know everything and the ability to be open to the perspectives of others.
 When we recognise our own shortcomings and limitations, we are able to ask for advice or help and mobilise the expertise of others.
 Without suffering from an excessive ego or any concern about status.

 This, of course, requires the courage to seek out your own vulnerability.
 It means having the courage to show yourself when you cannot control the output.
 Think of having difficult conversations, operating in situations of uncertainty, giving (and receiving) painful feedback, or taking difficult decisions.
 But also, to learn to pick yourself up after setbacks, failures and disappointments.
 After all, innovation and creativity do not exist without them.